Docker VMs & Bind Mounting

 docker ps -a

-so build sets up the Dockerfile, run creates a new container running in the bkg -d with a unique --name that has access -v to an external directory internally under an alias, ps lists the containers to show it running (or not), and exec connects you to the terminal of the container ‘vm’, kill stops it immediately and rm removes to so that the --name doesnt overlap next time, can verify its gone by checking ps -a to list all containers, can also just use start next time instead of run so you wont have to remove it but you won’t be able to change the dir
+docker start my_dvmso build sets up the Dockerfile, run creates a new container running in the bkg -d with a unique --name that has access -v to an external directory internally under an alias, ps lists the containers to show it running (or not), and exec connects you to the terminal of the container ‘vm’, kill stops it immediately and rm removes to so that the --name doesnt overlap next time, can verify its gone by checking ps -a to list all containers, can also just use start next time instead of run so you wont have to remove it but you won’t be able to change the dir

 side note docker build not really nec here, docker compose or pull should be fine for this